hytest-org/niwaa_wrfhydro_monthly_huc12_agg/Training/README.md

 ![Screenshot](images/1Dand2Daggregation.png)

-<a id="Merge"></a>
+<a id="Finalize"></a>
-<h3>Merge 1D & 2D Datasets</h3>
+<h3>Merge and Format</h3>

 Once the aggregations are complete, the 1D and 2D outputs will need to be merged into 1 netcdf using the [xarray](https://docs.xarray.dev/en/stable/generated/xarray.merge.html) python package.
 This process also plots the different variables to see what the range of values looks like.
-This process includes 1 jupyter notebook titled [03_Merge_1D_and_2D_files.ipynb](02_Spatial_Aggregation/03_Merge_1D_and_2D_files.ipynb) that can be can be found within the [02_Spatial_Aggregation](02_Spatial_Aggregation/) folder.
-This script uses the same environment requirements that are installed in the spatial aggregation portion of this workflow.
+This process includes 1 jupyter notebook titled [01_Merge_1D_and_2D_files.ipynb](03_Finalize/01_Merge_1D_and_2D_files.ipynb) that can be can be found within the [03_Finalize](02_Finalize/) folder.

-<a id="Format"></a>
-<h3>Format</h3>

 This process ensures the merged netCDF file is formatted by clarifying variable names, adding character HUCID's, and modifying data types.
 A 'yrmo' variable is added as a place for year/month information to be stored and to provide an efficient way for R users to access the final datasets.
-This process includes 1 jupyter notebook titled [04_Finalize.ipynb](02_Spatial_Aggregation/04_Finalize.ipynb) and can be found int the [02_Spatial_Aggregation](02_Spatial_Aggregation/) folder.
-This script uses the same environment requirements that are installed in for the spatial aggregation portion of this workflow.
+The formatting process includes 1 jupyter notebook titled [04_Finalize.ipynb](02_Spatial_Aggregation/02_Format.ipynb) and can be found in the [03_Finalize](02_Finalize/) folder.These scripts use the same environment requirements that are installed in the spatial aggregation portion of this workflow.